trampgeek/moodle-qtype_coderunner/Readme.md

 extended to support others.
 A CodeRunner question type is defined by a *question prototype*, which specifies run time parameters like the execution language and sandbox and also the template that define how a test program is built from the question's test-cases plus the student's submission.

-The prototype also defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader*, a *NearEqualityGrader*, a *RegexGrader* or a *TemplateGrader*.
-The EqualityGrader expects the output from the test execution to exactly match the expected output for the testcase.
-The NearEqualityGrader is similar but is case insensitive and tolerates variations in the amount of white space (e.g. missing or extra blank lines, or multiple spaces where only one was expected).
+The prototype also
+defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader*, a *NearEqualityGrader*, a *RegexGrader* or a *TemplateGrader*.

+ * The EqualityGrader expects
+the output from the test execution to exactly match the expected output for the testcase.
+ * The NearEqualityGrader is similar but is case insensitive and tolerates variations in the amount of white space (e.g. missing or extra blank lines, or multiple spaces where only one was expected).
+ * The RegexGrader takes the *Expected* output as a regular expression (which should not have PERL-type delimiters) and tries to find a match anywhere within the output.
+Thus for example an expected value of 'ab.*z' would match any output that contains the the characters 'ab' anywhere in the output and a 'z' character somewhere later.
+To force matching of the entire output, start and end the regular expression with '\A' and '\Z' respectively.
+Regular expression matching uses MULTILINE and DOTALL options.
-The RegexGrader expects a regular expression match instead.
-Template graders are more complicated but give the question author almost unlimited flexibility in controlling the execution, grading and result display; see the section *Grading with templates*.
+ * Template graders are more complicated but give the question author almost unlimited flexibility in controlling the execution, grading and result display; see the section [Grading with templates](#grading-with-templates).

 The EqualityGrader is recommended for most normal use, as it encourages students to get their output exactly correct; they should be able to